khofstadter/bcmi.khofstadter.com/README.md

 ---

 ## diary

+#### 2019 06 05
+- whole day in the recital hall, tested mixer, busing of quad speaker setup;
+- changed a few things in the SuperCollider code: now with a function the Ndef stops when the loop gets to the end;

-#### 2019 06 04
+#### 2019 06 05
 - brief from David received, I am expected to trigger sound samples throughout the concert.
 I probably need to make some of these sounds and bounce them as mono wave files.
 I am also probably live sound engineer.
 This means I have to touch the computer often and have more responsibilities than expected.
 Due to this I was suggested to consider ditching the EEG idea for another time.
 This suggestion is reasonable, however changes the whole method needed.
 I am still prepared to carry on using SuperCollider so at the moment (with Fredrik's) help I am trying to refine how to use Ndef to trigger and free sound samples.
 I also would like
 - to carry on using 4 speakers;
 - feed in the life sound from the mixer and process it;
 - perhaps use a nano controller;

 #### 2019 06 04
 - thinking about having a static composition on a separate player feed in the mixer (SC on the top);
 - moving into JITLib with Fredrik's guidance;

 #### 2019 06 03
 Aphorisms
 - based on Eli's [SuperCollider Tutorial: 20.
 Microphones and SoundIn](https://www.youtube.com/watch?v=3vu4UbS2NMw), a SoundIn Synth draft with delay was made;
 	- todo: check Bus/Grouping related tutorial to have control over modules e.g. delay;

 #### 2019 05 31
 Aphorisms:
 - 3 short voice samples selected and repaired in RX: 	- Mouth De-click:
 	- De-click (if anything left to remove);
 	- De-ess
 	- De-plosive